jonathanirvings/toki-vm-contest/towns/statement/index.md

 bool check_road(int A, int B)
 ```

-* $A, B$: indices of a pair of towns to be asked to Pak Chanek.
+* $A, B$: a pair of town numbers to be asked to Pak Chanek.
 * $A$ and $B$ must be **distinct** integers from $0$ to $N - 1$ inclusive.
 * The procedure returns `true` if there is a road going from town $A$ to town $B$ and returns `false` if there is a road going from town $B$ to town $A$.
 * This procedure can be called at most $40\,000$ times.